Best Cheap Home Insurance in Florida (2025)

 - Quotes from private companies are 20% more expensive than rates from Citizens.

-Citizens may be the only option for some homeowners, but there are some downsides.
-Its coverage options are very limited.
-That means it's not a good fit for people who want extra protection.
-For example, Citizens only offers $100,000 of liability protection and up to $700,000 of dwelling coverage .
+For example, Citizens only offers $100,000 of liability protection and up to $700,000 of dwelling coverage.
 If you want higher coverage limits, you'll have to buy an umbrella policy somewhere else.

-How much does home insurance cost in Florida?
+How much is home insurance in Florida?

-Home insurance in Florida costs $3,383 per year or $282 per month on average.
+Home insurance in Florida costs $3,383 per year, or $282 per month, on average.

-Florida has the most expensive homeowners insurance in the nation, which is caused in part by hurricanes and tropical storms.
 Florida state law also lets homeowners who sue their insurance companies get higher payouts than they would in other states.
 This has led to more expensive rates in recent years.

 Average cost of home insurance in Florida